-The Sony A7 III is the eighth A7 model to be announced, in reality there are just three A7 product lines.
+The Sony A7 III was the eighth Alpha A7 model to be announced, in reality there are just three A7 product lines.
 Confused?
 We'll try to explain.
 The A7 line is the basic all-round option, the A7S series is a lower-resolution, higher-speed action and video specialist.
 The A7R, meanwhile, is the flagship, high-resolution model for photographers who want the ultimate in quality.

 On paper, the Sony A7 III is the cheapest and least well specified camera in the latest Sony A7 line-up; in practice, its price, continuous shooting frame rate and oversampled full width 4K video make it a highly capable all-rounder that qualifies for our list of the best full frame mirrorless cameras to get right now.